9 Free Budgeting Apps to Help You Manage Your Expenses (2025)

 Let’s face it, budgeting isn’t the most fun activity.
 Enter Monny, with its friendly namesake bunny mascot and whimsical graphics of an enchanting theme park that is guaranteed to make budgeting more pleasant.
 Playful appearance aside, the app’s simple dashboard that monitors expenses, comprehensive reports and customisable accounts make managing your finances, dare we say, a delightful experience.

-Unlock the premium version with a one-time purchase to access charts of your top 10 expenses, annual spending trends graphs and pie charts of your monthly spending broken down by category.
+Unlock the premium version with a one-time purchase (S$3.98) to access charts of your top 10 expenses, annual spending trends graphs and pie charts of your monthly spending broken down by category.
+Plus, you’ll have an ad-free experience and passcode lock as an added security feature.

 MoneyNote-App